How we develop your colour film

 How we scan your developed films

 Once your films are developed, it's time for our scanners to their bit.

-We have 3 top of the range lab scanners, one Fuji Sp3000 and two Noritsu HS1800's.
+We have 3 top of the range lab scanners, The Noritsu HS1800

 Our Noritsu HS1800's are the newer scanners to our collection, and are seriously impressive.
-The Noritsu's have a slightly higher resolution than the Fuji, and produce great shadow detail.
+The Noritsu's produce great shadow detail.
 Scans are also a lot flatter on the noritsu, perfect for post edits.